Boyko Borisov: Resignation

+France's TotalEnergies energy company was granted an oil and gas exploration licence in 2012 to prospect for fossil fuels in Bulgaria's economic area of the Black Sea.
+TotalEnergies won the tender in competition with ExxonMobil and United Kingdom's Melrose Resources, which had – as of 2012 – three exploration licences for areas of Bulgaria's Black Sea shelf.
+This decision was hotly debated by the political opposition and led to the start of nationwide strikes in the fall and winter of 2012.

-Following the eruption of nationwide protests on 12 February 2013 over high energy costs, low living standards and corruption, Borisov and his government resigned on 20 February.
-Before that, Borisov had accepted the resignation of Finance Minister Simeon Djankov after a dispute over farm subsidies and promised a cut in power prices and punishing foreign-owned companies—a potential risk in damaging Bulgaria-Czech Republic relations—but protests continued.
+Following the new eruption of nationwide protests on 12 February 2013 over high energy costs, low living standards and corruption, Borisov and his government resigned on 20 February.
+Before that, Borisov had accepted the resignation of Finance Minister Simeon Djankov after a dispute over farm subsidies and promised a cut in power prices and punishing foreign-owned companies—a potential risk in damaging Bulgaria–Czech Republic relations—but protests continued.
 He then said: "I will not participate in a government under which police are beating people."
 The election due in summer was rescheduled for 12 May 2013.
 Djankov's resignation was a blow to Borisov's center-right credentials, since Djankov spearheaded the reforms during their term in office.
 He was also regarded as able manager of the public administration.
-In 2013 Djankov became an adjunct lecturer in public policy at the Harvard Kennedy School and was appointed Rector of the New Economic School in Moscow.

 The European People's Party expressed support for Borisov a month before the 2013 parliamentary elections.

 Later in April, Borisov's former Agriculture minister Miroslav Naydenov revealed that the government had spied on several cabinet ministers, business figures and the opposition under orders of Tsvetan Tsvetanov, deputy chairman of GERB.
 Several members of parliament corroborated these claims, as well as members of the wiretapping unit in the Interior Ministry.

-Second term as Prime Minister of Bulgaria
+Second term as prime minister of Bulgaria

 Domestic policy

 During Borisov's second government, the business climate and promised reforms took a nosedive.
 "Reforms failed to get off the ground, in particular, changes to the justice system and plans to help cash-strapped schools and the creaking health care system".
 Additionally, Bulgaria's parliament rejected an anti-corruption law.

 The cultivation of genetically modified crops was banned in 2015.